alinmindroc/Zenburn-for-Terminator/README.md

 How to install:

-1. Create a config file for your terminator if you don't have on already:
+1. Create a config file for your terminator if you don't have one already:

 mkdir -p ~/.config/terminator/